opendatabio/opendatabio/README.md

 Opendatabio is written in PHP and developed over the Laravel framework.
 The minimum supported PHP version is 5.6.4, but PHP 7 is strongly recommended.

 It also requires a working web server and a database.
+The minimum required version for MySQL is 5.5 (equivalent to MariaDB 5.5 or 10.0), but it recommended to run MySQL 5.7 (or MariaDB 10.1). **TODO: install script should check this!**
 It should be possible to install using Nginx as webserver, or Postgres as database, but our installation script focuses on a Apache/MySQL setup.

 The image manipulation (thumbnails, etc) is done with Imagemagick version 6.
 Version 7 is not available on